RESEARCH STARTER

 Overview

 The first real science to address the subject of atomic structure occurred on April 29, 1897, when Joseph John Thomson announced that he had discovered exceedingly small subatomic particles, which he called corpuscles.
 Later, corpuscles were renamed electrons.
-In 1912, English physicist Ernest Rutherford, a colleague of Thomson, discovered that a very dense central core, known as the nucleus, was in the innermost part of the atom.
-Rutherfold also deduced that the neutron contains smaller positively charged particles, which he called protons.
+In 1911, New Zealand physicist Ernest Rutherford, a colleague of Thomson, discovered that a very dense central core, known as the nucleus, was at the center of the atom.
+Rutherford later showed that nuclei contain positively charged particles, which by 1920 he had named protons.

 The electron is much lighter in mass than the whole atom.
-Yet, the nucleus, which comprises such an overwhelming part of the mass (it is thousands of times heavier than the electron) is only a tiny part of the atom's total volume.
-The electron carries a net negative charge, which is counterbalanced by the nucleus' net positive charge.
+Yet, the nucleus, which comprises such an overwhelming part of the mass (it is thousands of times heavier than the electron), is only a tiny part of the atom's total volume.
+The electron carries a net negative charge, which is counterbalanced by the nucleus's net positive charge.

 Danish physicist Niels Bohr pondered Rutherford's model and found that the electrons could not possibly orbit the nucleus in the classical sense; the atom would be unstable and fly apart.
 A year after Rutherford made his announcement, Bohr radically changed physics when he announced that classical laws gave way to a peculiar set of quantum laws at atomic sizes.

 In his elegant and revolutionary theories, Albert Einstein demonstrated unequivocally that matter and energy, under the right conditions, were interchangeable.
 In the quantum state, a binding force (such as the nucleus) can be transformed into a quantum particle and back again.
-In the stable form, atoms maintain an equilibrium where their quantum particle constituents are stable and well defined as its electrons and nucleus of protons and neutrons.
+In the stable form, atoms maintain an equilibrium where their quantum particle constituents are stable and well defined as their electrons and nucleus of protons and neutrons.
 As the atom is destabilized or blown apart in a particle accelerator, quantum forces that hold the atom together in a stable form may come apart and be identified as quantum particles.
 According to Yukawa, if the proton and neutron are separated from the nucleus, the quantum force binding them together would be seen as a particle he called the meson, later renamed the pion.
-In 1948, the existence of the pion, as the particle associated with the quantum force holding the proton and neutron together, was discovered in a particle accelerator experiment.
+In 1947, the existence of the pion, as the particle associated with the quantum force holding the proton and neutron together, was confirmed in cosmic-ray experiments.

-When the powerful particle accelerators were brought on line in the 1950's and 1960's, the short list of three nuclear particles grew dramatically.
+When the powerful particle accelerators were brought online in the 1950s and 1960s, the short list of three nuclear particles grew dramatically.
 These machines probed deeper and deeper into the atomic nucleus, accelerating protons to very high velocities and slamming them into one another.
 The energy of the collision broke the protons into their constituent particles, which physicists photographed and identified.
-These scientists were trying to determine whether the protons and neutrons were composed of smaller particles called hadrons.
+These scientists were trying to determine whether the protons and neutrons were composed of smaller particles.
 The number and variety of hadrons appeared infinite, which stunned and disappointed physicists who were hoping for a simplification of matter.
-The American physicist Enrico Fermi commented that if he had known about hadrons, he would have gone into zoology instead of physics.
+The Italian American physicist Enrico Fermi commented that if he had known about hadrons, he would have gone into zoology instead of physics.

 By 1960, physicists had determined that the nucleus was composed of protons and neutrons bound together by pions.
 As the protons and neutrons were broken apart, they appeared to be composed of an infinite variety of hadrons.
-In 1961, American physicist Murray Gell-Mann discovered that there was a pattern in the glut of hadrons.
+In 1961, American physicist Murray Gell-Mann discovered a pattern in the glut of hadrons.
 He indexed and cataloged them according to some of their most common characteristics, such as their spin, charge, and mass.
 He called his classification scheme the eightfold way.
 This eventually led to the postulation that hadrons were made up of simpler quantum particles, which he called quarks.
 According to Gell-Mann, an infinite variety of hadrons could be created in the breakup of a proton.
-Hadrons actually were very unstable proton parts composed of smaller quanta called quarks.
+Hadrons actually were composite particles, including protons and neutrons, composed of quarks.

 Physicists use models to describe nuclear interactions.
 Shell models describe the nature of the proton and neutron inside the nucleus, collectively called a nucleon.
 The nuclear shell model is analogous to the electronic shell models of atoms, except that the nuclear shell model describes stable nuclear configurations as they are bound together by the strong nuclear force.